-[1] Philip Warren is a director and shareholder of Grange Consulting Group Pty Ltd.
+Philip Warren is a director and shareholder of Grange Consulting Group Pty Ltd.

-[2] Grange Capital Partners Pty Ltd is an entity associated with Grange Consulting Group Pty Ltd, although Mr Warren is not a shareholder or director of Grange Capital Partners Pty Ltd.

-- [3] Garry Garside is a director of Sealcrest Pty Ltd atf Prime Health Group Property Trust - [4] Greg Bader is a director of Trident Subsea Cable Pty Ltd
+- Grange Capital Partners Pty Ltd is an entity associated with Grange Consulting Group Pty Ltd, although Mr Warren is not a shareholder or director of Grange Capital Partners Pty Ltd. - Garry Garside is a director of Watersun Property Pty Ltd and Servco Pty Ltd. - Greg Bader was a director of Trident Subsea Cable Pty Ltd.